tenephor/atomizer/README.md

 ![output](output.png)

 ## The Atomic Meta Data Harvested:
 Atoms are returned if found.
-If not found, then "NF" is returned.
+For any atom not found "NF" is returned in its place.

 #### The Video Type atom (stik)
 This atom is integer coded in the video file.
 A string is returned by the script based on the numeric value found: